-1) Select the appropriate box from the list below to identify applicant type.
-Eligible applicants are listed in Section 3.1 of the NOFA. ⊠ State Group of States ☐ Amtrak Amtrak in cooperation with one or more States If selecting one of the applicant types below, additional appropriate box and submit supporting documentation to GrantSolutions.gov and list the supporting documentation Interstate Compact demonstrate applicant eligibility, as descri bed in Section 3.2 of the NOFA, to ☐ Public Agency established by one or more States c c T done rigency established by one of more states.
-3 (2) Indicate the planning processes used to identify the NOFA, the process should analyze the investment in to benefit.
-Refer to the FD/Construction Application document must be submitted with the application particle.
-State Rail Plan Service Development Plan (SDP) Service Improvement Plan (SIP) Statewide Transportation Improvement Plan (STE) Other, please list this document in Section G.2 where the completion of Preliminary Engineering Engineering for the project covered by this application of the project covered by this application.
-Any document not available G.2 of this application.
-If more rows are required, properting document and list it in Section G.2 of this reeds and servine Package Instruction Package and list ackage ackage ackage and list ackage ac propriate Planning Documents that ethe NOFA and FD/Constructions the same information of the service the same information that ethe same information for additional contractions. nat the individual project is intended in.
-The appropriate planning ication. t'' as the title stablish completion of Preliminary on Application Package Instructions ition package and listed in Section Describe How Documentation Can Be Verified (choose one Date of Issue Submitted in Documentation (mm/yyyy) GrantSolutions Web Link (if available) 2010 Merchants Bridge Evaluation Report 06/2010 \boxtimes TRRA Merchants Route HSR Analysis - RTC Simulation 03/2011
+(1) Select the appropriate box from the list below to NOFA. identify app licant type.
+Eligible applicar tts are listed in Section 3.1 of the ⊠ State Group of States Amtrak Amtrak in cooperation with one or more States If selecting one of the applicant types below, additional appropriate box and submit supporting documentation to GrantSolutions.gov and list the supporting documentation o demonstrate on under "Ado applicant eligibility, as descr ibed in Section 3.2 of the NOFA, to Public Agency established by one or more State S (2) Indicate the planning processes used to identify the proposed FD/Construction project.
+As defined in Section 3.5.1 of the NOFA, the process should analyze the investment needs and service objectives of the service that the individual project is intended to benefit.
+Refer to the FD/Construction Application Package Instructions for more information.
+The appropriate planning document must be submitted with the application package and listed in Section G.2 of this application.
+State Rail Plan Service Development Plan (SDP) Statewide Transportation Improvement Plan (STIP) Other, please list this document in Section G.2 with "Other Appropriate Planning Document" as the title This project is not included in a relevant and documented planning process (3) Verify the completion of Preliminary Engineering requirements.
+List the documents that establish completion of Preliminary Engineering for the project covered by this application.
+Refer to the NOFA and FD/Construction Application Package Instructions for more information.
+Any document not available online should be submitted with the application package and listed in Section G.2 of this application.
+If more rows are required, please provide the same information for additional PE requirements in a separate supporting document and list it in Section G.2 of this application.
+Date of Describe How Documenta ation Can Be Verified (choose one) Documentation Issue ( mm/yyyy ) Submitted in GrantSolutions Web Link (if available) 2010 Merchants Bridge Evaluation Report 06/2010 $\boxtimes$ TRRA Merchants Route HSR Analysis - RTC Simulation 03/2011